-How to get to the Crown Ground
+Getting to the Crown Ground

 Leave the station and proceed down the hill towards the large viaduct roundabout in the centre of town.
 Take the Milnshaw Lane exit at the opposite side of the roundabout alongside the Perry’s Peugeot dealership.
 After approximately 100 metres this road then joins Whalley Road.
-Bear left up the hill and follow Whalley Road passing the hospital, a set of traffic lights and then a mini roundabout.
+Bear left up the hill and follow Whalley Road for about a mile, passing the hospital, a set of traffic lights and then a mini roundabout.
 Take the next right after the mini roundabout into Livingstone Road and the ground is on your left.

-The Hyndburn Circular bus runs every 15 minutes from the main bus station in the centre of Accrington and stops opposite the Crown Inn pub near the ground.
+Alternately the Hyndburn Circular bus runs every 15 minutes from the main bus station in the centre of Accrington and stops opposite the Crown Inn pub near the ground.

-The Crown Inn on Whalley Road, BB5 5DQ, which virtually overlooks the ground, offers a warm welcome to all supporters.
+The nearest pub to the ground is The Crown on Whalley Road.
+BB5 5DQ, which virtually overlooks the ground and offers a warm welcome to all supporters.
 The Crown serves food, has a spacious beer garden, pool table and shows live sport.
 This is Accrington Stanley’s pub and money spent there goes to help the club.